FreedomBen/rtl8188ce-linux-driver/README.md

 You may want to verify your CRDA domain.
 For example if you were in Bolivia it would be: "iw reg set BO" There is more information about CRDA available at: http://ttys1.wordpress.com/2012/04/12/fixing-regulatory-domain-crda-of-realtec-wireless-device-drivers/

+Troubleshooting:

+1\.
+If you get the following error:

+    FATAL: Error inserting rtl8192ce                 (/lib/modules/3.8.0-34-generic/kernel/drivers/net/wireless/rtlwifi/rtl8192ce/rtl8192ce.ko): Invalid argument

+After running:

+    modprobe rtl8192ce

+It means you have invalid configuration options in /etc/modprobe.d/rtl8192ce.conf.
+You can either remove the file or remove the debug option as it is no long supported.